 843 Park Rd, Elverson, dcnr.pa.gov

 Best Stargazing Spots within Two Hours of Philadelphia

 Want to plan an overnight stargazing trip – or even better, make a weekend of it?
 Here are some of the best spots within a two-hour drive of Philly with good dark skies.
 This will maximize your stargazing time and minimize your time stuck in traffic.

 Cape May is a popular vacation destination, but it also has decent dark skies – especially looking south and east out over the Atlantic.
 It’s also only 90 minutes by car from downtown Philadelphia (without traffic), so it’s an ideal spot to plan a beach trip with a side of stargazing.

 Two hours from Philadelphia by car, Delaware Water Gap is a slice of protected land where you can escape the city and enjoy some nature.
 As part of the National Park Service system, you can access the Delaware Water Gap Natural Recreation Area to enjoy hiking, boating, and more.
 Plan ahead and reserve a campsite to enjoy dark skies and good stargazing too!

 1978 River Rd, Bushkill, nps.gov/dewa

-Operated by the Astronomical Society of Harrisburg, Naylor Observatory is at the very limit in terms of distance we recommend in these stargazing guides.
+Operated by the Astronomical Society of Harrisburg, Naylor Observatory is at the very limit in terms of distance I recommend in these stargazing guides.
 It takes a full two hours to reach Naylor Observatory from Philadelphia.
 You can visit the observatory on select evenings throughout the year (usually Saturdays and Sundays) and see the moon, planets, double stars, star clusters, and more.
 Admission for these viewing nights is free.

 670 Observatory Drive, Lewisberry, astrohbg.com